 On the job: The art of doing it right

-SAIT graduate uses technology to create intelligent data being leveraged by experts involved in bringing this century-old Canadian icon up to modern safety, environmental and accessibility standards.
+As the Design Technology Manager for the Centre Block Restoration Project, Tim Lazaruk uses technology to create intelligent data being leveraged by experts involved in bringing this century-old Canadian icon up to modern safety, environmental and accessibility standards.

 Every now and then, Tim Lazaruk ( Architectural Technologies '11) has to pinch himself to make sure his dream job is not actually a dream.
 In spite of all the years and effort he’s invested to get where he is today, he knows there’s really no way he could ever have dreamed this up.

 A former Fine Arts major who went back to school — to SAIT — to re-educate at the age of 38, Lazaruk is now an Associate and Design Tech Manager at HOK, a global design, architecture, engineering and planning firm in charge of a high-profile historical restoration project on Parliament Hill.